lecode-official/gphoto2-dotnet/README.md

 ![gPhoto2.NET Logo](https://github.com/lecode-official/gphoto2-dotnet/blob/master/Documentation/Images/Banner.png "gPhoto2.NET Logo")

+Have a look at this native binding: [Camera Sharp](https://gitlab.com/define-private-public/SharpCamera)

 ## Introduction

 gPhoto2.NET is an easy-to-use .NET wrapper for the popular gPhoto2.
 It can be used to easily interface with DSLRs or other types of cameras from a